Northern England: Urban

 Urban sprawl in the southern Pennines and north east coast is clearly visible in night-time imagery.

-Uniquely for such a large urban belt in Europe, the cities in this region are all as recent as the Industrial Revolution - most of them previously scattered villages.
+Uniquely for such a large urban belt in Europe, the major cities in this region are all as recent as the Industrial Revolution; its more historic cities such as Chester, Durham, Lancaster and York are now relatively small and insignificant economically.
 Vast urban areas have emerged along the coasts and rivers, and they run almost contiguously into each other in places.
-Near the east coast, trade fuelled the growth of major ports and settlements (Kingston upon Hull, Newcastle upon Tyne, (Note: Named "Hull" and "Newcastle" respectively throughout the rest of this article.)
-Middlesbrough and Sunderland) to create multiple urban areas.
+Near the east coast, trade fuelled the growth of major ports and settlements (Kingston upon Hull, Newcastle upon Tyne, (Note: Named "Hull" and "Newcastle" respectively throughout the rest of this article) Middlesbrough and Sunderland) to create multiple urban areas.
 Inland needs of trade and industry produced an almost continuous urbanisation from the Wirral Peninsula to Doncaster, taking in the cities of Liverpool, Manchester, Leeds, and Sheffield, with a population of at least 7.6 million.

 Analysis by The Northern Way in 2006 found that 90% of the population of the North lived in and around: Liverpool, Central Lancashire, Manchester, Sheffield, Leeds, Hull and Humber Ports, Tees Valley and Tyne and Wear.
 At the 2011 census, 86% of the Northern population lived in urban areas as defined by the Office for National Statistics, compared to 82% for England as a whole.

 Due to differing definitions and city limits, the list of largest towns and cities may be misleading.
 For example while Manchester is ranked fourth as a city, the greater urban area it leads (Greater Manchester Built-up Area) is the largest in the region and larger than Leeds's urban area (West Yorkshire Built-up Area) despite Leeds being the largest as a sole city.
 The table below shows the urban areas in the region with a population of at least 250,000.